 What Is a Multi-Cloud Strategy?

-Strategy | Description | Pros | Cons |
+| Strategy | Description | Pros | Cons |

-Single Cloud | Uses services from a single cloud provider. | Simplified billing and support. | Risk of vendor lock-in; limited flexibility. |
+| Single Cloud | Uses services from one provider only. | Simplified billing and support. | Higher vendor lock-in risk; less flexibility. |

-Hybrid Cloud | Mixes public and private clouds (e.g., on-premises + AWS or Azure). | Keeps sensitive data private; flexible architecture. | More complex to manage and integrate securely. |
+| Hybrid Cloud | Combines public and private clouds (e.g., on-premises + AWS). | Keeps sensitive data private; flexible architecture. | More complex to integrate and secure. |

-Multi-Cloud | Uses services from multiple public cloud providers. | Best-of-breed tools; avoids vendor lock-in. | Requires more skill and coordination; potential cost sprawl. |
+| Multi-Cloud | Uses services from multiple public cloud providers. | Best-of-breed tools; avoids vendor lock-in. | Requires more skills and governance; risk of cost sprawl. |

-Why Multi-Cloud Matters to Your Business?
+Why Multi-Cloud Matters for Malaysian Businesses?

 “Going Multi-Cloud” aren’t just tech decisions – they solve real business challenges.
 For example, some cloud providers offer better tools for meeting PDPA requirements and ensuring data stays within the region.
 This makes it easier for businesses to stay compliant with local regulations.